 The vehicle shall provide a warning to the driver when the vehicle is in active driving possible mode in the event specified in paragraphs 6.13. to 6.15.

 In case of optical warning, the tell-tale shall, when illuminated, be sufficiently bright to be visible to the driver under both daylight and night-time driving conditions, when the driver has adapted to the ambient roadway light conditions.
+Whilst an ADSF-2 is active, the warning shall be transmitted as a logic signal to the ADS, which shall comply with the technical requirements of UN Regulation No. [XXX] according to its original version or later series of amendments.